warning Coming soon – PHH Mortgage is changing its name! right arrow

 Government Loans

-If the Loan was sold by the Seller to PHH pursuant to a commitment which provided that such Loan would be guaranteed by the VA or USDA or insured by the FHA, the Loan shall be fully guaranteed or insured, as applicable and all insurance premiums or guarantee fees due on or before the purchase date shall be paid in full.
+If the Loan was sold by the Client to PHH pursuant to a commitment which provided that such Loan would be guaranteed by the VA or USDA or insured by the FHA, the Loan shall be fully guaranteed or insured, as applicable and all insurance premiums or guarantee fees due on or before the purchase date shall be paid in full.

 Payment of Hazard Insurance Policies